 18 Our heart has not turned back, neither have our steps declined from your way,

-19 Though you have severely broke us in the place of dragons and covered us with the shades of death.
+19 Though you have severely broken us in the place of dragons and covered us with the shadow of death.

 20 If we have forgotten the name of our God or stretched out our hands to a strange god,